Island & Coastal

 Crete is large enough and diverse enough to be its own destination.
 The Minoan palace at Knossos is the oldest known civilization in Europe.
 The Samaria Gorge is one of the longest canyon hikes on the continent.
 The south coast has beaches accessible only by boat or footpath.
 And the food — Cretan cuisine is the foundation of the Mediterranean diet, and eating your way across the island is one of the great culinary journeys in Europe.

-We typically recommend Crete as a standalone five to seven night stay rather than a quick island-hop.
-Stay in Chania’s Venetian harbor for the old-town charm, then move to Elounda on the northeast coast for the luxury resorts and the views across to Spinalonga.
-A day trip into the White Mountains for a village lunch of lamb cooked in a wood oven, local cheese, and wine from grapes grown at altitude is the kind of meal that resets your relationship with food.
+I typically recommend Crete as a standalone five to seven night stay rather than a quick island-hop.
+Stay in Chania’s Venetian harbor for the old-town charm, then move to Elounda on the northeast coast for luxury resorts and views across to Spinalonga.
+A day trip into the White Mountains for a village lunch — lamb cooked in a wood oven, local cheese, and wine from grapes grown at altitude — is the kind of meal that resets your relationship with food.

 The Private Yacht Option

-For groups of 8 to 16, a private yacht charter transforms island-hopping from a logistical exercise into something genuinely luxurious.
+For groups of 8 to 16, a private yacht charter transforms island-hopping from logistics into luxury.
 You wake up in a new harbor, swim off the back of the boat before breakfast, explore an island during the day, and cruise to the next one as the sun sets.
 The crew handles everything.
 Your itinerary is flexible by design — if you fall in love with a particular island, stay another night.

 When to Go

-May and October are our favorite months.
-The water is warm, the islands are not yet at peak capacity, and the light has that particular Mediterranean quality — golden, soft, flattering to everything it touches.
-July and August bring the meltemi winds (perfect for sailors, less ideal for beach days) and peak crowds.
-September is warm, calm, and increasingly our top recommendation for groups.
+May and October are my favorite months.
+The water’s warm, the islands aren’t at peak capacity, and the light has that particular Mediterranean quality — golden, soft, flattering to everything it touches.
+July and August bring the meltemi winds (perfect for sailors, less ideal for beach days) and peak crowds at the marquee islands.
+September is warm, calm, and increasingly my top recommendation for groups — the summer rush has ended, the sea is at its warmest, and the shoulder-season pricing opens up inventory that’s been sold out since March.

 Highlights